Quick Answer

 Keep a Mini Kit at Work

 I also keep a smaller version at my office: a power bank, water bottle, granola bars, a flashlight, comfortable walking shoes, and printed directions home.
-If something happens during work hours, you need supplies where you actually are.
+If something happens during work hours, you need supplies where you actually are — not across town in your apartment closet.

 Seasonal rotation: Swap in warm layers and hand warmers before winter.
 Add electrolyte packets and extra water before summer.
 Review and rotate food every six months.
 For a complete packing guide, see our article on building your first bug out bag.